 DiPaola Turkeys Turkey from Mercer County, NJ

-Knoll Krest Farm Eggs and chicken from Dutchess County, NY
+Knoll Krest Farm Eggs, pasta, soups, and baked goods from Dutchess County, NY

 Madura Farms Vegetables from Orange County, NY